SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ```

 This method does not preserve the relative spread, but instead distributes players uniformly in each category, while still accounting for the relative position of each player in each category.
 And since we’re comparing all the players across all categories, this method seems elegant.
-But results are somewhat surprising, as we'll see.
+As we'll see, however, it does not perform well.

 ### Head to Head individual player comparisons